-- · keeps accurate records of the levels pupils are attaining - is involved in discussions with teachers - maps the provision and support available for pupils within targeted support and SEND support categories - tracks the progress of individual pupils over the year. - tracks the progress of the SEND cohort across school, to support evaluation of SEND provision.
-This is reported to Governors through termly tracking reports.
+- keeps accurate records of the levels pupils are attaining - is involved in discussions with teachers - maps the provision and support available for pupils within targeted support and SEND support categories - tracks the progress of individual pupils over the year - tracks the progress of the SEND cohort across school, to support evaluation of SEND provision.
+This is reported to Governors.